Dion: Distributed Orthonormalized Updates: Dion without Weight Sharding

 \subsection{Design Intuition Behind Dion}

 The Muon optimizer~\citep{jordan2024muon} introduces an effective update rule for matrix parameters based on approximate zeroth-power orthonormalization.
-Muon maintains a momentum matrix that accumulates gradients over time:

-and then applies an update based on the zeroth power of this matrix.
-Specifically, it approximates

-is the singular value decomposition (SVD) of the momentum matrix.
+Muon maintains a momentum matrix that accumulates gradients over time: $M \gets (1-\beta) M + G$, for $\beta=0.05$ and then applies an update based on the zeroth power of this matrix.
+Specifically, it approximates $U V^\top$ where $M = U \Sigma V^\top$ is the SVD of the momentum matrix.
 To approximate this zeroth-power orthonormalization efficiently, \citet{jordan2024muon} employ Newton-Schulz iterations.
-However, Newton-Schulz iteration requires computing full matrix-matrix products, which faces challenges in distributed training when matrices are sharded over many GPUs.
-Element-wise optimizer algorithms such as Adam, on the other hand, are unaffected by sharding (see \autoref{tab:IO}).
+However, Newton-Schulz iteration requires computing full matrix-matrix products, which faces challenges in distributed training.

-To address the limitations of Muon, we propose using lower-rank updates, with rank $r < m, n$.
-We efficiently compute a rank-$r$ approximation of the momentum matrix using power iteration, followed by column normalization to ensure the update is orthonormal.
+To address the limitations of Muon, we rethink the underlying linear algebra: for rank $r < |I|, |J|$, we efficiently compute a rank-$r$ approximation of the momentum matrix using ``amortized'' power iteration, followed by column normalization to ensure the update is orthonormal.
 Using a technique from PowerSGD \citep{vogels2019powersgd}, we warm-start power iteration with the result from the previous optimizer step, so that a single step of power iteration suffices to produce an accurate low-rank approximation.
-We empirically validate the effectiveness of this approach through an ablation study comparing it with a low-rank approximation using truncated SVD, presented in \autoref{sec:svd}.
+We empirically validate the effectiveness of this approach through an ablation study comparing it with a low-rank approximation using SVD, presented in \autoref{sec:ablate}.

 Because a low-rank update cannot capture all the information in its input, we apply an \textbf{error feedback} mechanism to compensate.
 Unlike PowerSGD's error feedback, we reuse the momentum buffer itself and require no additional optimizer state memory.
-In \autoref{sec:error}, we present an ablation study demonstrating the importance of error feedback.
+In \autoref{sec:ablate}, we present an ablation study demonstrating the importance of error feedback.

-Specifically, at each step, we first form the buffer $B_t = M_{t-1} + G_t$ and use power iteration to compute a rank-$r$ approximation
+Specifically, at each step, we first form the buffer $M \gets M + G$ and use power iteration to compute a rank-$r$ approximation

-(Here $P_t$ and $R_t$ have orthogonal columns.)
 We then incorporate the error of approximation into the next momentum update:

-This is equivalently written as $M_t \gets B_t - (1-\mu) P_t R_t^\top$.
 This way, information not captured by the low-rank approximation may propagate across iterations.
+This is equivalently written as (as presented in \autoref{alg:un-dion}): $M_{\text{new}} \gets M - \beta U W^\top$.